Understanding Comparative Fault in Motorcycle Crashes

 Motorcycle crashes can also cause non-economic losses such as pain and suffering, emotional distress, and mental anguish.
 Some states allow you to include non-economic damages in claims governed by comparative negligence laws.
 Other states, like Michigan, do not allow the injured person to pursue non-economic damages if they carry more than half the total fault.

-A skilled motorcycle accident lawyer can help you understand your state’s comparative fault laws and how they may affect your case.
+A skilled Michigan motorcycle accident lawyer can help you understand your state’s comparative fault laws and how they may affect your case.
 Comparative fault laws can significantly reduce the amount you can recover, so it is best to understand applicable state laws before you begin.

 Establishing Liability in a Motorcycle Accident Case